yxjdarren/IHGAT/README.md

 We provide the source code on six benchmark datasets, i.e., CUB, Football, ORL, PIE, Politics and 3Sources.

 ## Code Structures
-There are four parts in the code.
+There are two parts in the code.
  - `models`: It contains the backbone network for the experiment.
  - `data`: .mat format data for the datasets.